jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 ![](line.png)
 ## Workshop Sessions

-The workshop is organized over a full day divided into four sessions (two in the morning and two in the afternoon).
-Each session contains at least one invited speaker and one workshop paper.
-A poster session is also planned between the morning and afternoon sessions to facilitate discussions among participants.
+The workshop is organized in two sessions.
+A poster session is planned inbetween to facilitate discussions among participants.

 ### Invited Talks